 This summer, NFTE is bringing its experiential curriculum to 11 cities across the U.S. in the form of summer BizCamps.
 NFTE BizCamps are two-week intensive entrepreneurship programs designed to unlock the entrepreneurial mindset in youth as each participant builds a full plan for an original business idea of their own.

-Knight Foundation supports the Network for Teaching Entrepreneurship(NFTE) to use technology to prepare students from low-income communities for today’s technology landscape.
+Knight Foundation supports the Network for Teaching Entrepreneurship(NFTE) to prepare students from low-income communities for today’s technology landscape.
 Below, Stephanie Alvarado, NFTE’s development associate, gives a snapshot of NFTE alumni’s first day of GenTech, a summer camp to help students launch their tech-based business while learning to code.

 For more than 25 years, the organization I run has been teaching young people -- mostly high-school-age students -- how to think like entrepreneurs.
 In that time, the Network for Teaching Entrepreneurship (NFTE) has exposed more than 500,000 students to the power of the entrepreneurship mindset.

 On Tuesday, May 27, President Barack Obama hosted the 2014 White House Science Fair and celebrated the student winners of a broad range of science, technology, engineering and math (STEM) competitions from across the country.
 The President hosted the first-ever White House Science Fair in late 2010, fulfilling a commitment he made at the launch of his Educate to Innovate campaign to inspire students to excel in math and science.